-- With Safari : Open the “Finder” menu and type the word “keyboards", then the “keyboards” folder on your computer will open.
+- Safari : open the “Finder” menu and type the word “keyboards”, this will open the “keyboards” folder on your computer.
 In the subsection "My certificates" you have to look for "your name" and if you click on it "Clau de idcat.cat" should appear.

 You can try signing with your certificate through Signasuite by following the steps below: